toysoldier2012/Path-of-programmer/01 后端/01 Java/Quizze 1.md

 - [x] "123"

 > [!note]
 > **Explanation:** The answer is "123".
-The `abs()` method evaluates to the one inside mypackage.Math class, because the import statements of the form:
+The `abs()` method evaluates to the one inside mypackage.Math class, because the import statements of the form

 #### Q 11.
 What is the result of this code?

 ```java
 1: class MainClass {
 2:     final String message() {
 3:         return "Hello!";